vdbrink/vdbrink.github.io/node-red/node-red_pricewatch.md

 -- does the page work with the http request node?

-The html node use [CSS4 and/or jQuery](https://github.com/fb55/css-select#user-content-supported-selectors) to grabs the correct CSS element.
+The HTML node uses [CSS4 and/or jQuery](https://github.com/fb55/css-select#user-content-supported-selectors) to grab the correct CSS element.
 The CSS name is normally used to style the element on the page with size, color, etc.

 ## Price Formatter examples
  What you need is the raw price, without decimals, and as number.
-Only with this value you can compare the price if it match your desired price.
+ Only with this value you can compare the price if it matches your desired price.

 ### With new lines